iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 > TypeScript type: [ContentInstancesOfSpecificClassesSpecification]($presentation-common).

-Specification which allows selection of content instances based on their ECClass.
+Specification which allows targeting content instances based on their ECClass.

 ## Attributes